JanisSch/FoundationPose/README.md

 ```

 Note: This topic can also be used by a robot performing automatic robotic assembly to publish a message, prompting the system to detect new objects in the environment.

+### Debugging and Mask Quality

+During runtime, the system automatically saves debugging information in the following directory:

+./FoundationPoseROS2/debug_masks/

+The contents include:

+- **Best generated masks** all candidate masks that could correspond to an object
+- **IoU scores (Intersection over Union)** evaluation scores for the best matching masks
+- **Debug image** visualizes the results after the initial detection phase

+These outputs are helpful for analyzing segmentation performance and improving object detection accuracy.

 ## Adding New Objects